geospatial-grimoire/fcw-to-svg-converter/README.md

 ## How to Use

-1. Install Java: Ensure you have the latest version of Java installed.
+1. Ensure you have the latest version of Java installed.
-2. Download the Converter: [Download the JAR file](https://github.com/geospatial-grimoire/fcw-to-svg-converter/releases/latest) from the Releases section of this repository.
+2. [Download the Converter JAR file](https://github.com/geospatial-grimoire/fcw-to-svg-converter/releases/latest) from the Releases section of this repository.
 3. Run the Converter:
   - Open a command prompt or terminal.
   - Enter the command: `java -jar fcw-to-svg-converter.jar your_file.fcw`.
-4. Get the SVG File: After executing the command, a file with the `.svg` extension will appear in the same directory.
+4. After executing the command, a file with the `.svg` extension will appear in the same directory.

 ## Testing